How to create and serve WebP files using ShortPixel Image Optimizer

 How to create WebP images?

-Just enable the option " Also create WebP versions of the images" in the Advanced section of the ShortPixel settings on your WordPress dashboard, and the WebP images will be created after optimizing the images.
+Just enable the option " Create WebP versions of the images" in the Advanced section of the ShortPixel settings on your WordPress dashboard, and the WebP images will be created once you optimize your images.

 What to do if I want to create WebP but I already optimized my images?

 The WebP versions of the images are only generated when the images are being optimized prior to version 5.0 of the plugin.
 In case you want to create the WebP versions of the images, but you already optimized your images, the easiest way would be to upgrade to version 5.0 and run the bulk optimization via Media > Bulk ShortPixel to create WebP for your images.

 - Bulk restore all your original images.

-- Make sure you activate the option “Also create WebP versions of the images” on Settings > ShortPixel > Advanced.
+- Make sure you activate the option “Create WebP versions of the images” on Settings > ShortPixel > Advanced.

 - Relaunch the bulk optimization via Media > Bulk ShortPixel.